oceanprotocol/docs/content/tutorials/network-local.md

 [Ganache](https://www.trufflesuite.com/ganache) is a local Ethereum "network" that you run on your machine for fast iterations while developing your app.

 The most straighforward case for local development is to use Ocean [Barge](https://www.github.com/oceanprotocol/barge).
-IT runs Ganache in addition to Aquarius and Provider.
+It runs Ganache in addition to Aquarius and Provider.

 Alternatively, you can run Ganache independently.
 Install it according to [the Ganache docs](https://www.trufflesuite.com/ganache).
 Then deploy Ocean contracts onto Ganache following [docs in Ocean contracts repo](https://www.github.com/oceanprotocol/contracts).